CarlosFontaneli/interpreting-cnns-app/README.md

-Here's the updated README incorporating the information from the previous one, now organized and tailored for your project:

----

 # CNN Vessel Segmentation Project

 This project focuses on interpreting the segmentation of vessels in medical images using Convolutional Neural Networks (CNNs).
 The goal is to train a CNN model that can accurately predict vessel structures in medical imaging and analyze the model's predictions using gradient-based methods.
 The project is organized into several key directories and scripts, each serving a specific purpose, from data handling and model training to gradient extraction and validation.